SUKOHI/Metaphor/README.md

 About value type
 ====

-Meta value's type will be automatically convert.
+Meta value's type will be automatically casted.
 So you don't need to take care about it.

 License